 - Ultrasound exam.
 Sound waves help your doctor see if a lump is solid (could be cancer) or filled with fluid (a fluid-filled sac that is not cancer).

 - Magnetic resonance imaging (MRI).
 Radio waves and a powerful magnet linked to a computer are used to create detailed pictures of areas inside the breast.
 MRI may be used if enlarged lymph nodes or lumps are found during a clinical breast exam that are not seen on a mammogram or ultrasound.

-Dr. Wolfe also warns that breast thermography is considered experimental and at this time does not safely replace or alter any of the above recommendations.
+She also warns that breast thermography is considered experimental and at this time does not safely replace or alter any of the above recommendations.

 For all of life’s stages, Boulder Medical Center’s trusted women’s health team is here for you.
 From family planning and childbirth through menopause and beyond, our doctors, midwife and other caring professionals are committed to supporting your best health every step of the way.